jgkramer/jgkramer.github.io/_drafts/post6_gigawatt.md

 [^2].  *What the hell is a gigawatt??*  It's 1 billion watts, about the power output from a large convential powerplant such as a nuclear, coal or natural gas plant.
 Comparing this to dropping bottles of water?
 A double decker Airbus A380 airplane has a mass of about half a million kilograms when full.
 200 of these super-jumbo jets together represents 100 million kilograms, and raising them all one meter off the ground gives them $(100 \times 10^6~kg) \times 10m/s^2 \times 1 m = 10^9 J$ or 1 gigajoule of gravitational potential energy.
 Dropping them to the ground over the course of 1 second converts that energy into kinetic energy at a rate of 1 GJ per second, a power rate of 1 gigawatt (GW).
 Do that over and over again and you've got yourself a 1 gigawatt power plant.
 Doing this with 242 planes gives you 1.21 gigawatts.

-Taking this relationship backwards, a joule is the amount of energy delivered from one watt of power for one second; in other words, a joule equals one "watt second."
+Taking this relationship backwards, a joule is the amount of energy delivered from one watt of power for one second: one joule equals one "watt second."
 Since one hour is 3,600 seconds, a **watt hour** is 3,600 joules and the unit of consumption for residential electricity, a **kilowatt  hour (kWh)** is one thousand of those: 3,600,000 joules or 3.6 megajoules (MJ).

-To compare some big numbers at the macroscopic scale:
+To compare some big energy numbers at the macroscopic scale:

 - The U.S. generates and consumes [about 4,000 TWh](https://www.eia.gov/energyexplained/electricity/electricity-in-the-us-generation-capacity-and-sales.php) of electricity per year.
 A terawatt hour is one billion kWh, so this is $(4,000 \times 10^9 kWh) \times (3.6 \times 10^6 J / kWh) = 1.44 \times 10^{19} J$.  $10^{18}$ gets a prefix "exa", so this is 14.4 exajoules (14.4 EJ).
 - So U.S. **electricity consumption** alone (not including other uses of energy like heat and transportation) represents 2.3% of the 595 EJ of total global primary energy consumption in 2021.
 - By contrast, the United State's broader total primary energy consumption in 2021 was 93 EJ, about 16% of global energy consumption.
 - Note that electricity consumption in the U.S. reflects only ~15% of total energy use.

-That's energy.
-How about power?
+And power:

-- Simply dividing 4,000 TWh of annual electricity generation by $365 \times 24 = 8,760$ hours per year gives us an **average power** consumption of 0.456 terawatts or 456 GW.
-According to the EIA, at the end of 2021 the U.S. had [1,144 GW total](https://www.eia.gov/energyexplained/electricity/electricity-in-the-us-generation-capacity-and-sales.php) of utility-scale electricity generation capacity, or about 2.5x the average power consumption (this ratio makes sense given the significant deviations across hours of the day and seasons of electricity usage).
+- Simply dividing 4,000 TWh of annual electricity generation by $365 \times 24 = 8,760$ hours per year gives us an **average U.S. power** consumption of 0.456 terawatts or 456 GW.
+According to the EIA, at the end of 2021 the U.S. had [1,144 GW total] (https://www.eia.gov/energyexplained/electricity/electricity-in-the-us-generation-capacity-and-sales.php) of utility-scale electricity generation capacity, or about 2.5x the average power consumption.
+This "overcapacity" makes sense given the significant deviations across hours of the day and seasons of electricity usage.

 #### Another Unit: BTU's

 One more important unit of (thermal) energy, at least in the U.S., is the BTU (British Thermal Unit).
-Originally conceived as the amount of heat energy required to raise the temperature of one pound of water by 1&deg;F, it is now defined as [~1,055 joules](https://www.britannica.com/science/British-thermal-unit).
-A BTU is a small unit of energy practically speakin: a Therm (my residential billing unit for utility natural gas) is 100,000, and trading prices for natural gas in the U.S. are quoted in MMBTU, or millions of BTU.
+Originally conceived the heat energy required to raise the temperature of one pound of water by 1&deg;F, it is now defined as [~1,055 joules](https://www.britannica.com/science/British-thermal-unit).
+A BTU is a small unit of energy practically speakin: a Therm (my residential billing unit for utility natural gas) is 100,000, and trading prices for natural gas in the U.S. are quoted in MMBTU, or millions of BTU.[^3]

-BTU's are a typical unit of sizing for air conditioning units in the U.S. (e.g., a window air conditioner might be a 10,000 BTU unit).
-This measures the amount of heat energy transferred out of the space being cooled per hour (e.g., 10,000 BTU of heat energy removed per hour to cool a room).
-Larger air conditioning units like central A/C are often measured in "tons", equivalent to 12,000 BTU, why not.[^3]

 [^3].
+Traded prices also generally specify a location: for example, Henry Hub gas prices refer to natural gas delivered at a particular distribution hub in Erath, Lousiana.

+BTU's are also a typical unit of sizing for air conditioning units in the U.S. (e.g., a window air conditioner might be an 8,000 BTU unit).
+This measures the amount of heat energy transferred out of the space being cooled per hour (e.g., 8,000 BTU of heat energy per hour removed to the outside to cool a room).
+Larger air conditioning units like central A/C are often measured in "tons", equivalent to 12,000 BTU, why not.[^4]

+[^4].
 It's called a "ton" because melting a ton of ice requires [286,000 BTU](https://davisac.com/blog/the-reason-air-conditioner-capacity-is-measured-in-tons#:~:text=Rounding%20up%2011%2C917%20Btu%2Fhr,ton%20of%20air%20conditioner%20capacity) of thermal energy: spread over 24 hours, this is about 12,000 BTU per hour of heat transfer.
-That IS heavy.
+That's heavy, Doc!

 #### Comparison Table

+Here is a conversion table between watt hours, joules and BTU.

 <STYLE TYPE="text/css">
 <!--